Balasubramanian-pg/Prompt-Repo/SQL/Problem Solving Note.md

    - subqueries instead of CTEs
    - aggregation first vs filtering first
    - joins or pivoting
+   But please be aware, do not stick to just this method, do your due diligence and then provide 3 most probable alternative solutions yeah?
-   For each, give a short explanation and the alternative SQL.
+   For each, give a short explanation and the alternative SQL. again the examples have to have 5 or more sentences of bullet points which are very short

 Follow this template exactly for every problem I give you.
+Do not try to solve something if you do not know that answer, also ground your answer by certain sources Do not use em dashes in the output.